 (1) Anti-fungal Diet – This diet cuts out foods contaminated with fungus’ such as peanuts, grain fed meats, grains and mushrooms in addition to sugars and starches that feed it.
 The comprehensive diet is supplied during a consultation.
 Start for two weeks before using any supplements to help starve the candida/fungus making it more vulnerable to treatment.
 Continue on with the diet throughout the entire protocol.
 This is essential as no treatment will be successful if you continue to introduce more fungus into your system, or continuously feed it, while trying to eradicte it.

-(2) Undecanoic acid 200mg three times a day.
-This fatty acid is extracted from caster oil and has proven to be a potent natural antifungal.
-Caprylic Acid, another similar fatty acid extracted from coconut oil, has also been widely used however undecanoic acid is 6 times more potent so we prefer to use it instead.
+(2) Undecanoic acid is a natural fatty acid is extracted from caster oil and has proven to be a potent natural over the counter antifungal.
+Caprylic Acid, another similar fatty acid extracted from coconut oil, has also been widely used however undecanoic acid is 6 times more potent so we recommend it instead.
 Undecanoic acid is absorbed and is able to help eradicate systemic candida infections.
 The systemic effect is very important as most treatments only kill off the fungus in your gut and then rely on your immune system to kill off what remains systemically.
 In our experience many patients have compromised immune systems that fail to eradicate it and thus the infection remains.

 Resistant candida that fails to respond to treatment can possibly be due to protective biofilms (mucus layers) they produce to protect themselves as the treatment cannot penetrate the biofilm layer and reach the candida itself.
 Boron has been shown to disrupt the biofilm layer allowing the treatment to reach the candida and thus may be worth a try in resistant cases that fail to respond to initial treatment.